usds/erap-guidance/pages/promising-practice-guides/outreach.md

 #### The State of Illinois

 The State of Illinois has started working on program outreach efforts using grassroots networks and trusted local businesses.
-Outreach partners have included small grocery stores, laundry mats, local faith-based organizations, and the Latino consulates, and have resulted in greater ERA visibility in the community and through ethnic media.
+Outreach partners have included small grocery stores, laundromats, local faith-based organizations, and the Latino consulates, and have resulted in greater ERA visibility in the community and through ethnic media.

 #### The State of North Carolina